bailriggfm/TV-Dashboard-Kiosk/README.md

 By default the localtime is set to Europe/London.
 For x86_64 This can be updated by updating the symlink for `airootfs/etc/localtime`

+On the RPI build the PIs touchscreen is disabled to hide the mouse cursor when no mouse is connected.
+If you need the touchscreen feature please remove this service from `RPI/build-RPI.sh`

 ### Firefox restrictions

 Firefox is configured on all users with a custom default firefox profile.
 This profile enables autoplay of media, disables first-run behaviours, disables all telemetry and sets the theme to a dark theme.
 This is useful for the kiosk that may not have user interaction but have autoplay of media.
 For safety we also specify the profile when we start firefox.